MicrosoftDocs/win32/desktop-src/ProcThread/multiple-threads-and-gdi-objects.md

 ---
-Description: 'To enhance performance, access to graphics device interface (GDI) objects (such as palettes, device contexts, regions, and the like) is not serialized.' ms.assetid: 'aefb6a0b-ca00-4951-a173-8d7806b5d4e7'
+Description: To enhance performance, access to graphics device interface (GDI) objects (such as palettes, device contexts, regions, and the like) is not serialized. ms.assetid: aefb6a0b-ca00-4951-a173-8d7806b5d4e7
-title: Multiple Threads and GDI Objects
+title: Multiple Threads and GDI Objects ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Multiple Threads and GDI Objects